akshayrao96/t4-cicd/README.md

 source myenv/bin/activate
 ```

-In order to be able to run `poetry` command from different directory / folders,
-developer should use
+The alternative way to activate the virtual environment is to run poetry shell.
+This is less recommended as the downside of this approach is any command not starting with poetry
+will run using your background environment package instead from the virtual environment.

 ```sh
 poetry shell
 ```